High Jack (film)

 High Jack is a 2018 Indian Hindi-language comedy stoner film directed by Akarsh Khurana, starring Sumeet Vyas, Mantra and Sonnalli Seygall.
 The film's theatrical trailer was launched on 27 March 2018.
 It was released on 18 May 2018.
-Upon release, the film received negative reviews & was a Disaster at the Box-Office.
+Upon release, the film received negative reviews & was a declared a disaster at the box office.

 Plot

 An aspiring DJ is duped by a conman and he inadvertently acts as a drug mule.
 Hilarity ensues when the flight he is on gets hijacked by a group of well meaning employees of the airline, and every one unknowingly gets high on the drug.